Reading time: 3 minutes

-Without Christ it’s easy to become lost into endless pursuit of mysterious unknowns.
+Without Christ, it’s easy to become lost in an endless pursuit of mysterious unknowns.
 Maybe there is something of substance beyond the fringe?
 Maybe an alien race is monitoring our every move.
 What else is out there?

 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse.Romans 1:20 NIV

-Another definition of fringe is “not completely belonging to or accepted by a group of people who share the same job, activities, etc.” It’s possible to be a Christian, know Christ, but still feel like you are on the fringe.
+Another definition of fringe is “not completely belonging to or accepted by a group of people who share the same job, activities, etc.” It’s possible to be a Christian and know Christ, but still feel like you are on the fringe.
 This shouldn’t be so.

 Do you feel like you are on the fringe?
 Are you hanging in the balance?
 Do you know you have worth, but can’t seem to feel your true worth in Christ?

-Christ calls all who belong to Him to move toward Him (away from the fringe).
+Christ calls all who belong to Him to move toward Him.
 Because of His awesome sacrifice, all who are far away from the center are able to move toward the center.